reactphp/reactphp/README.md

 This means that instead of installing something like a "ReactPHP framework", you actually pick only the components that you need.

+This project follows [SemVer](https://semver.org/) for all its stable components.
 The recommended way to install these components is [through Composer](https://getcomposer.org).
 [New to Composer?](http://getcomposer.org/doc/00-intro.md)